 According to new research on rental market trends, the Florida rental housing market is among the most overpriced in the country and has among the fastest-rising prices.
 The moratorium's expiry, along with the high demand for rentals, particularly in Florida, pushed rental costs skyrocketing.
 Landlords will continue to hike rents until additional rental units are developed, pricing off many middle-class customers who previously rented because they couldn't afford to purchase.

-The research of 107 U.S. rental areas, published on June 6 and based on April data, discovered that ten of the fourteen most overpriced rental markets in the country are in Florida.
+The research of 107 U.S. rental areas, published on June 6 and based on April data, discovered that ten of the country's most overpriced rental markets are in Florida.
 All ten Florida markets covered in the analysis are overpriced by more than 13 percent.
 The Miami market, which encompasses Miami-Dade, Broward, and Palm Beach counties, was identified as having the highest “premium” paid by renters.

 The investigation revealed that it was 22.07 percent overpriced.
 The average monthly rent in South Florida increased to $2,846, despite historical data indicating that the average should be just $2,331.
 In the Fort Myers region, rental expenses increased the most year-over-year.
 The average rent is now $2,073, an increase of 32.38 percent from one year ago.
 The rental prices in the nine other Florida markets included in the research increased by more than 20 percent annually, and they all ranked in the top 15 out of 107 areas for this criteria.